Nicholas II: Tsesarevich

-Neither Nicholas's upbringing nor his nature was suitable for the difficult duties that awaited him as emperor.
+Neither Nicholas's upbringing, nor his nature, was suitable for the difficult duties that awaited him as emperor.
 He had received military education from his teachers, and his taste and interests were similar to other young Russian officers.
-He had little in the way of intelligent ambition, but he enjoyed physical exercise and the supplies of military life: uniforms, insignia and parades.
+He had little intelligent ambition, but enjoyed physical exercise and the supplies of military life: uniforms, insignia and parades.
 But he felt uncomfortable in official situations.
-Even though he had a great deal of charm, he was shy and avoided close contact with his subjects preferring to keep with the privacy of his family.
+Even though he had charm, he was shy and avoided close contact with his subjects, preferring the privacy of his family.
 According to his diary he played childish games well past the age of 20.

-Nicholas's large father, who could not tolerate weakness, seemed discouraging to Nicholas.
+Nicholas's brawny father, who could not tolerate weakness, was discouraging to Nicholas.
 Once when Nicholas made a mistake and let a playmate take the blame, Alexander shouted at him: "You are a girl!"
-Alexander was aware that his son was too childish to take on responsible duties, which he said clearly to minister of finance Sergei Witte.
-Nicholas learnt to obey his father, and as he grew older his father told him to participate in various committees.
-Nicholas felt political tasks were uninteresting and instead partied with other young officers from the Preobrazhensky, and Hussar Guards from the Romanov family, in restaurants and in the company of young women on the islands in front of Saint Petersburg.
+Alexander was aware his son was too childish to take on responsibility, which he said clearly to minister of finance Sergei Witte.
+Nicholas learnt to obey his father, who told him to participate in committees.
+Nicholas found political tasks uninteresting and instead partied with other young officers from the Preobrazhensky, and Hussar Guards from the Romanov family, in restaurants and in the company of young women on islands near St Petersburg.
 He was especially influenced by his uncle, Grand Duke Sergei Alexandrovich Romanov.

-Nicholas underwent military training under the instruction of general Gregory Danilovich and was inspired by him and senior procurator Konstantin Pobedonostsev in a Pan-Slavist and even a mystical religious way.
+Nicholas underwent military training under general Gregory Danilovich and was inspired by him and senior procurator Konstantin Pobedonostsev in a Pan-Slavist and even mystical religious way.
 Pobedonostsev's teachings caused Nicholas to think that as emperor by the grace of God he had a sacred duty to upkeep the autocracy and the Eastern Orthodox religion.

-In 1884, Nicholas's coming-of-age ceremony was held at the Winter Palace, where he pledged his loyalty to his father.
-Later that year, Nicholas's uncle, Grand Duke Sergei Alexandrovich, married Princess Elizabeth, daughter of Louis IV, Grand Duke of Hesse, and his late wife Princess Alice of the United Kingdom, and a granddaughter of Queen Victoria.
-At the wedding in St. Petersburg, the sixteen-year-old Tsarevich met with and admired the bride's youngest surviving sister, twelve-year-old Princess Alix.
-Those feelings of admiration blossomed into love following her visit to St. Petersburg five years later in 1889.
+In 1884, Nicholas' coming-of-age ceremony was held at the Winter Palace, where he pledged loyalty to his father.
+Later that year, Nicholas' uncle, Grand Duke Sergei Alexandrovich, married Princess Elizabeth, daughter of Louis IV, Grand Duke of Hesse, and his late wife Princess Alice of the United Kingdom, and a granddaughter of Queen Victoria.
+At the wedding in St Petersburg, the sixteen-year-old Tsarevich met with and admired the bride's youngest surviving sister, twelve-year-old Princess Alix.
+Those feelings became romantic following her visit to St Petersburg in 1889.
 Alix had feelings for him in turn.
-As a devout Lutheran, she was initially reluctant to convert to Russian Orthodoxy to marry Nicholas, but relented.
+As a devout Lutheran, she was reluctant to convert to Russian Orthodoxy to marry Nicholas, but relented.